Data processing agreement

 C.5 Instruction or approval for the transfer of personal data to third countries

-It appears from the table above under Appendix B.2 who processes and where personal data is processed outside the EU/EEA area.
+It appears from the table above under Appendix B.2 who processes and where personal data is processed outside the EU-EEA area.

-The data processor may not transfer or authorize the transfer of personal data processed on behalf of the data controller to countries outside the EU/EEA without prior consent from the data controller.
-If personal data is transferred from a country within the EU/EEA to a country outside the EU/EEA, the parties must ensure that personal data is adequately protected in accordance with Chapter V of the GDPR.
-To achieve this, the transfer of personal data must, unless otherwise agreed, be based on EU Commission's Standard Contractual Clauses, including supplementary measures.
+The data processor may not transfer or approve the transfer of personal data processed on behalf of the controller to countries outside the EU-EEA without prior consent from the controller.
+If personal data is transferred from a country within the EU-EEA to a country outside the EU-EEA, the parties must ensure that personal data is adequately protected in accordance with Chapter V of the GDPR.
+To achieve this, the transfer of personal data must, unless otherwise agreed, take place under EU-approved conditions, such as the European Commission's adequacy decision for the so-called EU-U.S. Data Privacy Framework.
+The controller hereby authorizes the transfer of personal data to the approved sub-processors and the associated processing locations as specified in section B.2.

 C.6 Procedures for the controller's supervision of the processing carried out by the processor and sub-processors